iechor/docs/content/language/dotnet/develop.md

 ## Next steps

-In the next section, you'll learn how to run unit tests using Docker.
+In the next section, you'll learn how to run unit tests using iEchor.

 {{< button text="Run your tests" url="run-tests.md" >}}